agussman/coredex/README.md

 Now we can view Graphexp by connecting to our AWS Instance's public IP (provided you modified the Security Group to allow connecitons from your IP on port 80).

-Change 'Protocol' to 'REST' and click 'Get graph info'.
+Change 'Protocol' to 'REST' (dropdown at the bottom) and click 'Get graph info'.
 If the box is checked, you'll see a summary of your graph.

 In the search interface at the top, type 'PERSON' in the 'Node label' box and click 'Search'.
 You should see your nodes come back, and the relationships between them.